What Is Buzzsumo?

 Buzzsumo is a content search engine that helps you find the most “virally successful” content.
 Let’s say you have a website about natural health, and you want to know what types of content work well with your prospective audience – how would you go about finding this?

-One option would be to go through content on competing sites, Facebook pages etc and manually checking social share counts using a tool like XXXX.
+One option would be to go through content on competing sites, Facebook pages etc and manually checking social share counts.

 How Does Buzzsumo Work